smscommunity/sms-guide/editor.md

 3\.
 Code blocks like the ones in the previous point are given by ``backticks``.
 Triple backtick gives multiline blocks.

 ```
-This be a multiline block.
+This is a multiline block.
-How *you* doin?
+Line 2 of the multiline block.
 ```

 4\.
 Sections are structured by prepending # symbols – `# Title`, `## Section`, `### Subsection` etc.